-- As a result, the spy rings that had been working from Mexico with the intent of sabotaging US vital installations were rounded up and put in prison.
+- As a result, the spy rings that had been working from Mexico with the intent of sabotaging vital US installations were rounded up and put in prison.

 - There was more control over the ports that faced the Gulf of Mexico, thus liberating US support to concentrate on other geographical areas.

-- The US war effort was reinforced by the contribution of thousands of Mexican agricultural workers called “braceros”, thus freeing indispensable American men and women from these tasks
+- The US war effort was reinforced by the contribution of thousands of Mexican agricultural workers called braceros, thus freeing indispensable American men and women from these tasks.

 - The most significant contribution was the arming and training of Flight Squadron 201.

-Escuadron 201, Known as the "Aztec Eagles"
+Escuadron 201, Also Known as the Aztec Eagles

-After the initial preparation period, the Squadron left Mexico for final training in the US in July 1944, with a total of 300 volunteers of which 30 were pilots and the rest were ground crews.
-Their training included communications, armament, combat air tactics, formation flying and gunnery.
+After the initial preparation period, the squadron left Mexico for final training in the US in July 1944, with a total of 300 volunteers, 30 of which were pilots and the rest were ground crews.
+Their training included communications, armament, combat air tactics, formation flying, and gunnery.

-The men graduated from training in February 1945, and embarked for the Philippines in March, arriving in Manila at the end of April.
+The men graduated from training in February 1945 and embarked for the Philippines in March, arriving in Manila at the end of April.
 They were then attached to US 58th Fighter Group based at Luzon.

 Combat Operations of the Aztec Eagles

-The Squadron flew over 90 combat missions totaling more than 1,800 hours of flight time, principally over Luzon and Formosa (present day Taiwan).
+The squadron flew over 90 combat missions, totaling more than 1,800 hours of flight time, principally over Luzon and Formosa (present-day Taiwan).